fleetdm/fleet/handbook/company.md

   - never stop consolidating and deduplicating content (gradually, consistently, bit by bit)
 - candor
   - "short toes" (don't be afraid of stepping on toes)
+  - don't be afraid to speak up (ask questions, be direct, and interrupt)
-  - give pointed, respectful feedback
+  - give pointed, respectful feedback <!-- (in the same way you would want to receive it) -->
   - take initiative in trying to improve things (no need to wait [for consensus](https://twitter.com/ryanfalor/status/1182647229414166528?s=12), or to do with two what you can do for yourself)
-  - don't be afraid to speak up (ask questions, be direct, and interrupt)
-  - ask questions the way you would want to be asked
+  - communicate openly (if you think you should send a message to communicate something, send it; but keep comments brief and relevant)
 - be transparent
   - "public by default"
   - build in the open